ArnaudGardille/codenames-llm-marl/README.md

 > **Reward shaping is critical.** Without it, RL is notoriously unstable on Codenames due to sparse rewards and combinatorial action space.

 ### Engineering Principles
-- Rules are **never "left to the prompt"**: clue validity and transitions are **implemented in code**.
-- The agent is constrained to a **strict action schema** (JSON / dataclasses) validated in code.
-- Exploration is controlled: prefer **"propose K candidates then choose"** over "invent any clue".
+- Rules enforced in code (not prompts)
+- Strict action validation (JSON schemas)
-- **Hybrid approach recommended**: LLM generates candidates, embeddings + heuristics score/filter, code enforces rules.
+- Hybrid approach: LLM + embeddings + code validation

--

 ## Installation